-GMRS Radio-use this option to turn On/Off GMRS channels 15-22 in U.S. units only.
-GMRS channels in Canadian units are enabled automatically.
-See the "FCC Licensing Information" section and the "Appendix" for more information on using GMRS channels.
-Headset Type-allows you to choose which accessory headset or microphone you are using with the unit, or have the unit automatically detect the type.
+Repeater Channel-(U.S. versions only) Use this option to turn On/Off GMRS repeater channels 15R-22R.
+This option is only available when GMRS is enabled.
+GMRS repeater channels are not available in Rino units sold in Canada.

+Headset Type-Allows you to choose which accessory headset or microphone you are using with the unit, or have the unit automatically detect the type.
 If you use more than one type of headset or microphone, you need to set the unit to Ask When Detected before changing accessories.